Boilerr/weather-rest/Bash Automation.md

 # Bash Automation

-This file formatted in IDEA style run script
+This file formatted in IDEA style run script, try open it in IntelliJ IDEA
+Works from file and markdown rendering with good look

 ## GET
 ----------------------------------------

 ```shell
 curl http://localhost:8080/weather/43 | json_pp
 ```